MatusOllah/gophengine/README.md

 * Small tweaks and optimizations for a smoother and more enjoyable experience
 * Lower RAM consumption and overall smaller footprint
 * A proper options menu for better customization
-* Robust Go modding API for easy modification
+* Robust Go modding MDK for easy modification
 * Faster compile times

 ## Hardware Requirements